Funeral director: Organizations and licensing in the UK

-These organizations help funeral directors demonstrate that they are committed to continual personal development and they have no issue with regulation should it become a legal requirement [13].
+These organizations help funeral directors demonstrate that they are committed to continuing professional development, and they have no issue with regulation should it become a legal requirement.

 Role in Canada

 The role of a funeral director in Canada can include embalming, sales, oversight of funeral services as well as other aspects of needed funeral services.

 Organizations and licensing in Canada

 A funeral director in Canada will assume many responsibilities after proper education and licensing.
 Courses will include science and biology, ethics, and practical techniques of embalming.
 There are a number of organizations available to Canadian funeral directors.